-- NGC-Capecitabine is a combination of PCS6422 and capecitabine.
-NGC-Capecitabine alters the metabolism of capecitabine without having any clinically meaningful biological effect itself.
-In clinical trials, NGC-Capecitabine has a safety profile different than capecitabine when administered alone.
-Side effects, such as Hand-Foot Syndrome (HFS) and cardiotoxicity that typically occur in up to 50-70% of patients treated with capecitabine and caused by specific capecitabine metabolites that are not formed to the same extent with NGC-Capecitabine, do not appear to be side effects associated with NGC-Capecitabine.
-These types of toxicities frequently result in decreased doses, interrupted doses or discontinuation of treatment with capecitabine.
-In addition, NGC-Capecitabine has been found to be 50 times more potent than capecitabine based on the systemic exposure of the capecitabine metabolite 5-FU, which is metabolized to the cancer-killing metabolites.
-Like capecitabine, NGC-Capecitabine could be used to treat patients with various cancers, such as metastatic colorectal, gastrointestinal, breast, and pancreatic.
-We estimate at least 200,000 patients in the United States were diagnosed in 2022 with metastatic colorectal, gastrointestinal, breast, and pancreatic cancers. - NGC-Gemcitabine, also identified as PCS3117, is an oral analog of gemcitabine that is converted to its active metabolite by a different enzyme system than gemcitabine resulting in a positive response in gemcitabine patients as well as some gemcitabine treatment-resistant patients.
-Like gemcitabine, NGC-Gemcitabine could be used to treat patients with various cancers such as pancreatic, lung, ovarian, and breast.
-We estimate at least 275,000 patients in the United States were diagnosed in 2022 with pancreatic, lung, ovarian, and breast cancer.
-We plan to meet with the FDA in 2023 to discuss potential study designs including implementation of the Project Optimus initiative as part of the design, and then submit the Phase 2B protocol to the Investigational New Drug (IND Application) in the first half of 2024. - NGC-Irinotecan, also identified as PCS11T, is a prodrug of the active metabolite of irinotecan (SN-38).
-The chemical structure of NGC-Irinotecan influences the uptake of the drug into cancer cells, resulting in more NGC-Irinotecan entering cancer cells than normal cells in mice.
-These levels were significantly greater than those seen with irinotecan, resulting in lower doses of NGC-Irinotecan having greater efficacy than irinotecan and improved safety in animal models.
-Like irinotecan, NGC-Irinotecan could be used to treat patients with various cancers such as lung, colorectal, gastrointestinal, and pancreatic cancer.
-We estimate at least 200,000 patients in the United States were diagnosed in 2022 with lung, colorectal, gastrointestinal, and pancreatic cancer.
-We plan to conduct IND-enabling and toxicology studies in 2023 and 2024.
+- NGC-Capecitabine (NGC-Cap) is a combination of PCS6422 and capecitabine, capecitabine being the oral prodrug of the cancer drug 5-fluorouracil (5-FU).
+PCS6422, without having any clinically meaningful biological effect itself, alters the metabolism of 5-FU, resulting in more 5-FU distribution to the cancer cells.
+In clinical trials, NGC-Cap has shown a safety profile different than capecitabine when administered alone.
+Side effects such as Hand-Foot Syndrome (HFS) and cardiotoxicity typically occur in up to 50-70% of patients treated with capecitabine and are caused by specific capecitabine metabolites.
+These types of toxicities frequently result in decreased doses, interrupted doses, or discontinuation of treatment with capecitabine.
+Since a much smaller amount of these metabolites are formed with NGC-Cap, these side effects appear in less patients and are less severe when they do occur.
+In addition, NGC-Cap has been found to be up to 50 times more potent than capecitabine based on the systemic exposure of the capecitabine metabolite 5-FU, which is metabolized to the cancer-killing metabolites.
+Like capecitabine, NGC-Cap could be used to treat patients with various cancers, such as metastatic colorectal, gastrointestinal, breast, and pancreatic.
+We plan on meeting with the FDA to further discuss the Phase 2 study, which we plan to initiate in 2024.
+We estimate at least 200,000 patients in the United States were newly diagnosed in 2022 with metastatic colorectal, gastrointestinal, breast, and pancreatic cancers. - PCS3117, also referred to as NGC-Gemcitabine (NGC-Gem), is an oral analog of gemcitabine that is converted to its active metabolite by a different enzyme system than gemcitabine resulting in a positive response in gemcitabine patients as well as some gemcitabine treatment-resistant patients.
+Like gemcitabine, NGC-Gem could be used to treat patients with various cancers such as pancreatic, biliary tract, lung, ovarian, and breast.
+We estimate more than 275,000 patients in the United States were newly diagnosed in 2022 with pancreatic, biliary tract, lung, ovarian, and breast cancer.
+We plan to meet with the FDA to discuss potential study designs including implementation of the Project Optimus initiative as part of the design, and then submit a Phase 2 study protocol to our existing Investigational New Drug (IND) in 2024. - PCS11T, also referred to as NGC-Irinotecan (NGC-Iri), is a prodrug of the active metabolite of irinotecan (SN-38).
+The chemical structure of NGC-Iri influences the uptake of the drug into cancer cells, resulting in more NGC-Iri entering cancer cells than normal cells in mice.
+These levels were significantly greater than those seen with irinotecan, resulting in lower doses of NGC-Iri having greater efficacy than irinotecan and improved safety in animal models.
+Like irinotecan, NGC-Iri could be used to treat patients with various cancers such as lung, colorectal, gastrointestinal, and pancreatic cancer.
+We estimate at least 200,000 patients in the United States were newly diagnosed in 2022 with lung, colorectal, gastrointestinal, and pancreatic cancer.
+We plan to conduct IND-enabling and toxicology studies in 2024.